Best Forex Brokers with Trading APIs for 2026

 Regulation: FCA (license 684312), ASIC (license 414530), CySEC, BaFin, DFSA, CMA, SCB

-Pepperstone’s Razor account prices from 0.0 pips with a $6 to $7 per lot round-turn commission on major pairs.
+Pepperstone’s Razor account offers spreads from 0.0 pips, with commissions charged separately.
 Average EUR/USD spread on the Razor account is 0.1 pips across testing periods.
-Execution averages 30 milliseconds.
+Pepperstone reports low-latency execution, although execution speed varies with market conditions and connection quality.
 Over 7.5 million trades are processed per day on the platform.

 API access is available through MT4, MT5, and the cTrader Open API.
 Pepperstone notes that API trading is designed for clients with larger account sizes and connect directly to Pepperstone’s trading infrastructure.
 Documentation across all three platforms is detailed, with specific integration guides available through the developer resources.